 It was so refreshing having that moment together.

-September 11th 2012 we welcomed our beautiful, healthy, little princess.
+September 11th 2012 we welcomed our beautiful little princess into this world.

 May 23rd 2015 we got married.